Offshore oil exploration in N.L. often occurs without wildlife monitoring | CBC News

 "To my count, there's about 130 marine species that have had documented impacts from seismic air guns," Weilgart said.
 "That much is clear."

 Pieddesaux said the most powerful air guns used for seismic surveys can harm mammals' body tissue and lead to animals becoming disoriented.
-She said the use of air guns can also have an impact on whales feeding and migratory patterns, even if seismic activity "won't necessarily lead to to an animal being injured."
+She said the use of air guns can also have an impact on whales feeding and migratory patterns, even if seismic activity doesn't necessarily lead to to an animal being injured.

 Acoustic monitoring can't detect sea turtles and can only monitor whales that make vocalisations.